cce-bigdataintro-1160/winter2020-site/11-project.md

     Look at the raw version of it [here](https://raw.githubusercontent.com/cce-bigdataintro-1160/cebd1160_project_template/gkexample/README.md)!!!

-  * How long should my presentation be?

-    5-10 minutes!

   * Is there a specific algorithm I should use?

-    You can use as many algorithms as you want and compare their results.
-Besides don't hesitate to try to optimize your score using feature selection or any other techniques you might find interesting!
+    You can use as many algorithms as you want and you can compare their results.
+You can try to optimize your score using feature selection or any other techniques you might find interesting!

   * I'm really stuck!
 I don't know exactly if my question is good or how to solve it...